ananymous-submission/schemaverse/README.md

 ## Intended use

 This benchmark is intended for **research** in schema integration, data management under fragmentation, and evaluation of **language models** on non-trivial integration structure.
+It is **not** intended for high-stakes production decisions or for processing sensitive personal data without appropriate governance.

 ---